doubleirish/OSCON_2015/README.md

 Thanks to Docker and containers, microservices architectures are no longer reserved to large organizations like Netflix or Amazon.
 Let's review the benefits of those architectures, for Devs and Ops, in projects big and small, and how to realize them with the open source container technology available today.

 > Conor –The presentation is less theoritical and has a nice live demo showing how to build and link multiple docker containers with Docker Compose .
-Also looks at dynamic scaling with Docker swarm [Compose](https://docs.docker.com/compose/) [swarm](https://docs.docker.com/swarm/)
+Also looks at dynamic scaling with Docker swarm [Compose](https://docs.docker.com/compose/) [swarm](https://docs.docker.com/swarm/)  [Slides] (http://cdn.oreillystatic.com/en/assets/1/event/129/Microservices_%20Microservices%20everywhere_%20Presentation.pdf)

 *   00:31:18 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)